Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Simulations and program evaluation

 \subsection{Simulations}

 We demonstrate that our nonparametric causal function estimators outperform some leading alternatives in nonlinear simulations with many covariates, despite the relative simplicity of our proposed approach.
-For each causal function design and sample size, we implement 100 simulations and calculate MSE with respect to the true causal function.
+For each causal function design and sample size, we implement 100 simulations and calculate mean square error with respect to the true causal function.
 Figure~\ref{fig:cont} visualizes results.
-Note that a lower MSE is desirable.
-See Appendix~\ref{sec:simulations} for a full exposition of the data generating processes and implementation details.
+A lower mean square error is desirable.
+See Supplement~\ref{sec:simulations} for a full exposition of the data generating processes and implementation details.

-The \textit{dose response curve} design \citep{colangelo2020double} involves learning the causal function $\theta_0^{ATE}(d)=1.2d+d^2$.
+The dose response curve design \cite{colangelo2020double} involves learning the causal function $\theta_0^{ATE}(d)=1.2d+d^2$.
 A single observation consists of the triple $(Y,D,X)$ for outcome, treatment, and high dimensional covariates where $Y,D\in\mathbb{R}$ and $X\in\mathbb{R}^{100}$.
-In addition to our one-line nonparametric estimator (\verb|RKHS|), we implement the estimators of \cite{kennedy2017nonparametric} (\verb|DR1|), \cite{colangelo2020double} (\verb|DR2|), and \cite{semenova2021debiased} (\verb|DR-series|). \verb|DR1| and \verb|DR2| are local estimators that involve Nadaraya-Watson smoothing around doubly robust estimating equations. \verb|DR-series| uses series regression with debiased pseudo outcomes, and we give it the advantage of \textit{correct specification} as a quadratic function.
-By the Wilcoxon rank sum test, \verb|RKHS| significantly outperforms alternatives at sample size 10,000, with p-value less than $10^{-3}$, despite its relative simplicity.
+In addition to our one-line nonparametric estimator (\texttt{RKHS}, white), we implement the estimators of \cite{kennedy2017nonparametric} (\texttt{DR1}, checkered white), \cite{colangelo2020double} (\texttt{DR2}, lined white), and \cite{semenova2021debiased} (\texttt{DR-series}, gray). \texttt{DR1} and \texttt{DR2} are local estimators that involve Nadaraya--Watson smoothing around doubly robust estimating equations. \texttt{DR-series} uses series regression with debiased pseudo outcomes, and we give it the advantage of correct specification as a quadratic function.
+By the Wilcoxon rank sum test, \texttt{RKHS} significantly outperforms alternatives at sample size 10,000, with p value less than $10^{-3}$, despite its relative simplicity.